top of page

 Orchestra students are required to practice their string instrument at home.
 Individual home practice is vital to students progressing at an appropriate pace on their instrument.
 Violin and viola students should always stand to practice as sitting during practice creates poor posture habits.

-Orchestra Level 1: 15 minutes/5 days a week
+Orchestra Level 1: 30 minutes/5 days a week

-Orchestra Level 2: 30 minutes/5 days a week
+Orchestra Level 2: 45 minutes/5 days a week

-Orchestra Level 3: 30minutes/5 days a week
+Orchestra Level 3: 60 minutes/5 days a week

-Orchestra Level 4: 45+ minutes/5 days a week
+Orchestra Level 4: 60+ minutes/5 days a week

-Orchestra Level 5: 45+ minutes/5 days a week
+Orchestra Level 5: 75+ minutes/5 days a week

-Orchestra Level 6: 60+ minutes/5 days a week
+Orchestra Level 6: 90+ minutes/5 days a week

 Required after school rehearsals: On rare occasion there will be mandatory after school rehearsals.
 Parents will be given a minimum of one week notice for mandatory after school rehearsals.
 If you have a conflict and your child cannot participate in the required rehearsal, you must provide a written explanation and it will have to be approved by school administration.
 Please be reminded that there is no supervision for students after the listed dismissal time.
 Parents are required to pick up their children on time.